What to eat if you have a torn disc

 Some tips for eating right with a torn disc include:

-- Bring your own lunch to work – By packing your own meal instead of eating out, you can better control and monitor the calories you take in and take steps to maintain a healthy weight.
+- Bring your own lunch to work.
+By packing your own meal instead of eating out, you can better control and monitor the calories you take in and take steps to maintain a healthy weight.
 If your work doesn’t have a refrigerator, consider bringing an insulated bag.

-- Avoid temptation – Keep a non-perishable snack in your car, desk or purse to give yourself a healthy option when you’re hungry so you don’t resort to the vending machine out of desperation.
+- Avoid temptation.
+Keep a nonperishable snack in your car, desk or purse to give yourself a healthy option when you’re hungry so you don’t resort to the vending machine out of desperation.

-- Keep only healthy food in the house – Eliminate temptation and save yourself the stress by ridding your home of unhealthy food.
+- Keep only healthy food in the house.
+Eliminate temptation and save yourself the stress by ridding your home of unhealthy food.
 Simply knowing that high-calorie treats are in the cabinet can make resisting much more difficult.
 If your family won’t allow you to completely get rid of junk food, then put it into a special section of the cabinet away from the area you usually use so you don’t have to see it every time you reach for a snack.

-- Treat yourself – It might seem counterintuitive, but allowing yourself a small treat at predetermined intervals can help you be more consistent the rest of the time and avoid much larger missteps.
+- Treat yourself.
+It might seem counterintuitive, but allowing yourself a small treat at predetermined intervals can help you be more consistent the rest of the time and avoid much larger missteps.

-For more information on eating right with a torn disc, or to learn about state-of-the-art procedures performed by our surgeons, contact Laser Spine Institute.
-We’ll be happy to review your treatment options with you as well as provide a review of your CT scan or MRI to determine if you’re a candidate for one of our minimally invasive spine procedures.
+Since 2005, we have helped more than 75,000 patients find relief from chronic neck and back pain, setting us apart as the leader in minimally invasive spine surgery.
+Our dedicated team will be happy to review your treatment options with you as well as provide a no-cost review of your MRI or CT scan* to determine if you’re a candidate for one of our minimally invasive spine procedures.